oxygen/TLSBump/README.md

 If this server is **not** hosted on the same machine as the legacy application, then you may go **without .tlsbump trick**, just override the original domain and you're good.

+After downloading/cloning this app, run `npm install` inside the root directory, to populate the node_modules directory.

 Start the application using `node index.js` to listen on 8059, or `node index.js 80` to listen on a custom port, in this example 80.